 Loan loss provisions are calculated based on the expected credit loss.
 The goal is to have a loan loss provision as close as possible to the anticipated loan loss.
 However, lenders can’t always accurately predict the expected credit losses, so there are bound to be discrepancies on the balance sheet occasionally.

-When trying to predict the size of their loan loss provisions ought to be, lenders seek to determine future expected losses through loan defaults, late payments, collection expenses, etc. The company will typically attempt to calculate an estimate using previous loss history and competitive analysis of the industry standard.
+When trying to predict the size of their loan loss provisions ought to be, lenders seek to determine future expected losses through:

-Some banks or lenders choose to divide their loan loss reserves into two categories allowing them to flag riskier loans for a more extensive loan loss provision.
+The company will typically attempt to calculate an estimate using previous loss history and competitive analysis of the industry standard.
+Some banks or lenders choose to divide their loan loss reserves into categories allowing them to flag riskier loans for a more extensive loan loss provision.

 The Texas Ratio is a calculation used to measure the bank or lender’s non-performing loans compared to the loan loss reserves.
 A company’s Texas Ratio is found by dividing the amount of the non-performing loan loss by the total tangible equity capital plus the loan loss reserves.
 If the amount of loan loss expenses exceeds the available capital in the loan loss provision, the bank or lending company could be in financial trouble.

-The 2008 Financial Crisis
+Loan Loss Reserves and the 2008 Financial Crisis

-The onset of the 2020 recession has also caused banks to review their loan loss provisions and reserves to ensure they are prepared for any further economic decline.
+The onset of the 2020 recession has also caused banks to review their loan loss provisions and loan loss reserves to ensure they are prepared for any further economic decline.
 Banks and other lenders are doing all that they can do to avoid finding themselves in a similar situation to the 2008 financial crisis by being overly cautious in their bulking up of loan loss reserves.

 Obtaining a Loan With Poor Credit